 The lawyer has also reviewed the itemization to exercise "billing judgment" by determining whether the activity or expense might be an overhead expense or, for any other reason, not properly billable.
-In particular, the lawyer did not charge for work done on theories that either were not a basis for remand, or were related to issues that are not billable (e.g. inextricably intertwined).
-The lawyer also seeks to assure sound "billing judgment" by reducing the number of billable hours of work performed that might be considered excessive and by seeking less than the "EAJA-CPI rate."
+The lawyer also seeks to assure sound "billing judgment" by reducing, where appropriate, the number of billable hours of work performed that might be considered excessive and by seeking less than the "EAJA-CPI rate."
 However, the lawyer will be grateful to have brought to his attention any mistakes which might remain.